CO2e Carbon Footprint Calculator

 Frequently Asked Questions

-What is the average carbon footprint in the US?
+What is the average carbon footprint per person in the U.S.?

 How can I reduce my carbon footprint?